cjones6/chapydette/readme.md

 * Yael http://yael.gforge.inria.fr/
 * Pomegranate https://pomegranate.readthedocs.io/en/latest/index.html

-If you have them installed and use them, they will greatly speed up the feature generation code.
+If you have them installed and use them, they can greatly speed up the feature generation code.

 Layout
 -----------------